ZQuestClassic/ZQuestClassic/docs/jit.md

 `GOTO` commands will emit a `jmp` to a label that is placed at the correct place in the generated assembly.

+The two backends differ in what unit they compile and when:

-Scripts are compiled per-function.
+- **x64 (`jit_x64.cpp`):** scripts are compiled **per-function**.
 Once a function is run enough (lots of calls to it, or it loops a lot internally), it will be compiled.
 Compilation happens in a worker pool – the main thread does not wait for it to be compiled.
 Once the worker pool compiles a function, the main thread can then run it when executing that function.
 Until then, the interpreter handles executing that function.
 If precompiling is enabled, all functions are compiled on quest load, before the game starts.
+- **wasm (`jit_wasm.cpp`, browser build):** the **entire script chunk** (e.g. `@single`, which contains all of a quest's generic/ffc scripts and their functions) is compiled to a single wasm module at once.
+Only precompiling is supported - there is no hot-threshold or worker-pool path (so the `jit_hot_function_*` settings below don't apply to the browser build).

-When a `WaitX` command is hit, the compiled function will save the location of that command and return.
-The next time it is called, it will jump straight to the next instruction after that `WaitX` command.
-This is tracked via `JittedScript::pc_to_address`.
+When a `WaitX` command is hit, the compiled function saves where to resume and returns; the next time it is called it picks up at the instruction after that `WaitX`.
+On x64 this resume point is tracked via `JittedScript::pc_to_resume_address`; on the wasm backend it is a saved block index (`wait_index`) that the function's loop-switch dispatches on when re-entered.

 ## Configuration